 2021 New Calathea Rattlesnake Care Guide for Beginners

 This Calathea Rattlesnake care guide will prepare you for bringing this new plant into your home or office!
-Native to Ecuador, the Calathea Rattlesnake, formally known as the Calathea Lanifolia, is an attractive perennial succulent indoor plant with long, bean-like lime green leaves.
+Native to Ecuador, the Calathea Rattlesnake, formally known as the Calathea Lanifolia, is an attractive member of the prayer family that is characterized by its long crimped green leaves with deep green brushstroke markings.
 This gorgeous plant is also known by its common name of “prayer plant.”
 This family of plant is called a prayer plant due to the way that their leaves will fold up at night.

 Calathea Lancifolia Overview